 Unwilling to be held on the sidelines like he was in kindergarten, Zimzod told the trooper his team had an investigation going.
 He reminded the man they were the reason the marines had been called to begin with.
 The trooper was unimpressed and acknowledged Zimzod's statement while adding, "While I understand that Sir, please remain seated here."
 When Zimzod pushed things, by refusing to sit, the trooper called his Sergeant to deal with the unruly civilian.

 The Sergeant knew of their credentials, though he was barely aware of their involvement in the plague investigation.
 He explained that they had to stand by until debriefed about the data they found.
 His manner was no nonsense and direct.
-Zimzod tried to pull rank as a Knight, saying he didn't take orders from the marines, and was asked who he took orders from?
+When Zimzod tried to pull rank as a Knight, and said he didn't take orders from the marines, the marine sergeant asked who he took orders from?
 That landed squarely in Mikah's lap and she attempted to defuse the situation by asking the trooper to contact his commander so they could speed things up.
 Mikah connected with the trooper's Lieutenant and began pushing her medical mission and the fact the Navy put them into this to start with.

-He asked her some basic questions before having the Sergeant linked in.
-The Sergeant's orders were to secure the location and they were concerned Zimzod seemed intent on making execution of those orders difficult.
-He was very firm that he'd carry out his orders which included nothing to allow the civilians to order them otherwise.
-When Mikah asked about her team leaving, she was told they wanted her team debriefed by navy intel, especially Zach Wood.
+He asked her some basic questions before having the sergeant linked in.
+The sergeant's orders were to secure the location and they were concerned Zimzod seemed intent on making execution of those orders difficult.
+He was very intent on carrying out his orders, which didn't allow for civilians to order them otherwise.
+When Mikah asked about her team leaving, she was his command wanted her team debriefed by navy intel, especially Zach Wood.
 Mikah asked how long that would take and was told they had no ETA yet.
 Exasperated, she pointed out they needed to continue their investigation and had work to do.
-As Dame Mikah had a point, the Lieutenant agreed her team was not leaving the arcology and could be debriefed later.
-While they wouldn't have further access to the residence, they could go about following up other leads.Heading For Fuel
+When Mikah scored her point, the Lieutenant agreed her team wasn't leaving the arcology.
+So, they could be debriefed later.
+While Mikah's people wouldn't have further access to the residence, they could go about following up other leads.Heading For Fuel

 As Aiden piloted the ship to the logistics station for refueling, he periodically tried to reach the fueling boss or flight traffic control for a slot in the fueling queue.
 Once half the flight was done, an annoyed voice contacted Aiden and said his approach vector was in tracking.
 He was told he could request access to the queue once his ship was in local space with the logistics base, not before.
 Aiden tried to thank the naval tech, but the line was abruptly cut from the far end.
 While Aiden continued the flight, Emkir slept in his stateroom and Brian worked on the jump engines, storage capacitor systems and the crystal to lanthanum transfer linkages.On Station 371